kostergroup/SIMsalabim/Tests/tests.md

 At high voltages, the simulation should approach the Mott-Gruney law: This is indeed the case, despite the fact that the simulation includes a built-in voltage.
 At low voltages, the current is linear as a consequence of background charge density that stems from the contacts.
 This regime is described by the moving-electrode equation.
 The agreement in both limits is excellent.

 ## Test 5: Space-charge-limited-diode with trapping
 In this test, we assess the ability of SIMsalabim to simulate a diode with a single trap level (situated mid-gap).
 As a reference, we also show the simulated current-voltage curve without traps.
+To obtain the reference, either put Bulk_tr to zero in the parameter file, or run SIMsalabim with -Bulk_tr 0.
 The inclusion of traps, as expected, strongly reduces the current at low voltages.
 The trap-filled-limit (V<sub>TFL</sub>) is obtained as outlined in V.M.
 Le Corre, E.A.
 Duijnstee, O.  El Tambouli, J.M.
 Ball, H.J.
 Snaith, J. Lim, and L.J.A.
 Koster, ACS Energy Lett. **6**,  1087 (2021): two tangents are used (dashed lines in graph), one in the steepest part of the curve and one in the quadratic regime.
 They cross at 1.2 V, which agrees very nicely with the anticipated value for V<sub>TFL</sub> of 1 V which is based on the input parameters.

-# ZimT Tests
+# ZimT tests

 ## Test 6: Open-circuit voltage in steady-state
 ZimT can be used to solve for the open-circuit voltage of a solar cell, in transient cases as well as steady-state.
 The open-circuit in steady-state is compared with an analytical solution given in L.J.A.
 Koster, V.D.
 Mihailetchi, R. Ramaker, and P.W.M.
 Blom, Appl.
 Phys.
 Lett. **86**, 123509 (2005).
 The agreement is excellent.